ocpdude/ocp-argocd/README.md

 7. OpenShift Container Storage (4.7) operator and subscription (defaults) are installed and configured.
 8. The internal registry is patched to use OCS replica storage.
 9. Configures OpenShift Virtualization (CNV) operator and subscription, addressed labeled 'cnv' nodes.
-10. Configures OAUTH for htpasswd and LDAP (Red Hat IdM)
+10. Configures OAUTH for htpasswd and LDAP (Red Hat IdM) using the Group-Sync Operator.